-Donald Trump’s Cabinet Confirmation Hearings Schedule And What To Expect On January 11
+Donald Trump’s Cabinet Confirmation Hearings Schedule: What To Expect On January 11

 — Marco Rubio (@marcorubio) December 11, 2016

-On Wednesday, reporters asked McCain if there’s a scenario that they can expect where the Arizona Senator will throw his support behind Tillerson to serve in Trump’s cabinet.
+On Wednesday, reporters asked McCain if there’s a scenario that they can expect where the Arizona senator will throw his support behind Tillerson to serve in Trump’s cabinet.

 “Sure,” McCain said.
 “There’s also a realistic scenario that pigs fly.”